Constrained Routing Between Non-Visible Vertices: Routing on Constrained Triangulations

 \subsection{Lower Bound}

 Given a triangulation $G$ and a source vertex $s$ and a destination vertex $t$, let $H$ be the subgraph of $G$ that contains all edges of $G$ that are part of a triangle that is intersected by $s t$.
-It is very common for routing algorithms to restrict themselves to edges of $H$.
+It is common for routing algorithms to restrict themselves to edges of $H$.
+Indeed, to the best of our knowledge, virtually every local routing strategy follows this restriction.
 In the unconstrained setting, this does not affect the quality of the path too much.
 For example, in the unconstrained Delaunay triangulation, $H$ always contains a path between $s$ and $t$ of length at most $2.42|st|$~\cite{KG92}.
 However, we show that this is no longer true in the constrained setting.

 In particular, we show that if $G$ is a constrained Delaunay triangulation or a constrained half-$\Theta_6$-graph, the shortest path in $H$ can be a factor of $n/4$ times longer than that in $G$.
 This implies that any local routing algorithm that considers only the triangles intersected by $s t$ cannot be $o(n)$-competitive with respect to the shortest path in $G$ on every constrained Delaunay triangulation or constrained half-$\Theta_6$-graph on every pair of vertices.
 In the remainder of this paper, we use $\pi_G(u, v)$ to denote the shortest path from $u$ to $v$ in a graph $G$.